Citroën DS: Engines

 The DS was originally designed around an air-cooled flat-six based on the design of the 2-cylinder engine of the 2CV, similar to the motor in the Porsche 911.
 Technical and monetary problems forced this idea to be scrapped.

 Thus, for such a modern car, the engine of the original DS 19 was old-fashioned.
 It was derived from the engine of the 11CV Traction Avant (models 11B and 11C).
 It was an OHV four-cylinder engine with three main bearings and wet liners, and a bore of 78 mm and a stroke of 100 mm, giving a volumetric displacement of 1911 cc.
 The cylinder head had been reworked; the 11C had a reverse-flow cast iron cylinder head and generated 60 hp at 3800 rpm; by contrast, the DS 19 had an aluminium cross-flow head with hemispherical combustion chambers and generated 75 hp at 4500 rpm.

 Like the Traction Avant, the DS had the gearbox mounted in front of the engine, with the differential in between.
 Thus some consider the DS to be a mid engine front-wheel drive car.

 The DS and ID engines evolved throughout their 20-year production run.
 The car was underpowered and faced constant mechanical changes to boost the performance of the four-cylinder engine.
 The initial 1911 cc three main bearing engine (carried forward from the Traction Avant) of the DS 19 was replaced in 1965 with the 1985 cc five-bearing wet-cylinder motor, becoming the DS 19a (called DS 20 from September 1969).

 The DS 21 was also introduced for model year 1965.
-This was a 2175 cc, five main bearing engine; power was 109 hp This engine received a substantial increase in power with the introduction of Bosch electronic fuel injection for 1970, making the DS one of the first mass-market cars to use electronic fuel injection.
+This was a 2175 cc, five main bearing engine; power was 106 hp DIN This engine received a substantial increase in power with the introduction of Bosch electronic fuel injection for 1970, making the DS one of the first mass-market cars to use electronic fuel injection.
 Power of the carbureted version also increased slightly at the same time, owing to the employment of larger inlet valves.